Bridge of Lions: Temporary bridge

 A temporary bridge was constructed adjacent to the original bridge and traffic was diverted to this structure while the original bridge was being rehabilitated and reconstructed to look like its predecessor.
 After nearly 80 years of service, an official closing ceremony for the original Bridge of Lions was held on May 26, 2006.
 Isabella Heard, one of the young girls on the lead float in the opening of the bridge in 1927, was there, in a wheelchair, to tie the ribbon for its closing 79 years later.

 Several components of the original bridge were either rehabilitated or returned (as lost components) to the rehabilitated bridge.
 Primarily, the exterior or fascia steel girders were rehabilitated along with the bascule tower piers.
 Once the rehabilitation of the original bridge was completed, at a total project cost of $80 million and 4 percent over budget, the temporary bridge was removed and used as part of an artificial reef just offshore.
 The two lions were in safe storage for the duration of the construction.

 New Bridge of Lions

 Renovation work was completed on March 17, 2010 when it reopened for use.
-Following the removal of the temporary bridge (to an offshore reef), and landscaping, the restored Lion statues were returned after a 6-year absence, early in the morning of March 15, 2011, principally completing the bridge renovation project.
+Following the removal of the temporary bridge (to an offshore reef), and landscaping, the two white marble lion statues were returned after a 6-year absence, early in the morning of March 15, 2011, principally completing the bridge renovation project.
+Originally commissioned and donated by former St. Augustine Mayor and medical doctor, Andrew Anderson, the lions were named "Firm" and "Faithful".
+In 2015, two new granite lions, named "Pax" and "Peli" (Peace and Happiness), were added to the east side of the bridge.
+They were commissioned and donated to the city for the 450th commemoration of its founding by St. Augustine residents Wolfgang and Miki Schau.

 The current bridge's west entrance features manicured gazebos, landscaped palm trees and a new publicly accessible dock extending partially into the bay.

 Currently per the Code of Federal Regulations, the bridge opens when requested by a vessel, but only on the hour and half hour between 7:00am and 6:00pm, excluding at 8:00am, 12:00pm, and 5:00pm on Monday through Friday other than federal holidays in the United States.